drusho/obsidian-backup/06 - Literature/Types of Database Management Systems - GeeksforGeeks.md

 ### 1\.
 Hierarchical DBMS

-- [Hierarchical DBMS](https://www.geeksforgeeks.org/hierarchical-model-in-dbms/) organizes data in a tree-like structure with parent-child relationships.
+- [[Hierarchical Model in DBMS - GeeksforGeeks]] organizes data in a tree-like structure with parent-child relationships.
 - Each parent can have multiple children, but a child can have only one parent.
 - Data navigation is done through paths.